Semitone

+In tuning systems derived from stacking perfect fifths, i.e. Pythagorean tuning and the related meantone temperaments, diatonic semitones all have the same size, as do chromatic semitones, but the two sizes are distinct.
+(Note: Excluding 12-tone equal temperament, which is technically also a meantone temperament) For example, they are not the same size in Pythagorean tuning, where the diatonic semitone is distinguished from the larger chromatic semitone, or in quarter-comma meantone temperament, where the diatonic semitone is larger instead.

 The condition of having semitones is called hemitonia; that of having no semitones is anhemitonia.
 A musical scale or chord containing semitones is called hemitonic; one without semitones is anhemitonic.

 Minor second

-The melodic minor second is an integral part of most cadences of the Common practice period.

-The minor second occurs in the major scale, between the third and fourth degree, (mi (E) and fa (F) in C major), and between the seventh and eighth degree (ti (B) and do (C) in C major).
+The minor second (m2 or -2) occurs in the major scale, between the third and fourth degree, (mi (E) and fa (F) in C major), and between the seventh and eighth degree (ti (B) and do (C) in C major).
 It is also called the diatonic semitone because it occurs between steps in the diatonic scale.
-The minor second is abbreviated m2 (or −2).
 Its inversion is the major seventh (M7 or Ma7).